gy1016/lamb3d/README.md

 # Introduction

-A TypeScript 3d mini engine for gis.
+A 3d gis engine written in TypeScript and WebAssembly.

 # Document